Nutrition & Eating Real Foods

 Corn Crib (Health Food Stores): health conscious foods (organic, gluten-free, less processed, etc…).
 Great choices here include: gluten-free flours, quinoa pasta, miso spread, organic spices, organic whole flax & pumpkin seeds, etc...

-David & Murray Bunnett Family Farm: organic grass fed beef, free-range organic chicken and turkey, organic sausage, organic flour, organic free-range eggs, organic pumpkin seeds and local organic flax seeds.
-For chicken/turkey orders - arrange during Spring time each year to order & pick-up during late summer and Fall.
+David & Murray Bunnett Family Farm: organic grass fed beef, free-range organic chicken and turkey.
 Can make individual orders: 506-534-2262 or greenmeadowsorganics@gmail.com. www.davidbunnettfamilyfarm.com.
 Every 1 month they drop off your order at Dolma Food Store in Dieppe.

 Dolma Food Store (Moncton): great choices for local and international foods.
 Organic produce (seasonal), pre-prepared meal options and locally derived meats are available.